valdelarm/quarkus-dolar-api/README.md

 ```
 Run ./mvnw package
 ```
-then un `docker-compose up --build` and after the generation of the image and the container is up you can run http://localhost:8080/swagger
+then run `docker-compose up --build` and after the generation of the image and the container is up you can run http://localhost:8080/swagger